pschafran/purc/README.md

 There are however three other dependencies that you have to install:

-* Python - Version 2.7 or later.
+* [Python](https://www.python.org) - Version 2.7 or later.
 We have not tested purc on Python 3, and it will probably not work.
 * [BioPython](http://biopython.org/wiki/Main_Page) - Version 1.6 or later.
 You need to have [Numpy](http://www.numpy.org) in place before installing BioPython.
 Please refer to BioPython [manual](http://biopython.org/DIST/docs/install/Installation.htmlall/Installation.html) for installation instruction.
-* BLAST+
+* [BLAST+]((http://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download) - Version 2.2.30 or later.
+Place the executables in your PATH.
+If you are using Mac, the easiest way is to download the .dmg file and follow the installer's instruction.
+To test if this is installed correctly, open Terminal and type "blastn -h" (without quotations).
+If you see a bunch of stuff pooped out (i.e. "USAGE: ...blah blah blah"), then you are good to go.
+However, if you get "command not found" error, then BLAST is not installed correctly.

 ### To run ###
 Usage: ./purc.py configuration_file > out